 We deliver our support program through our Centers staffed with full time Learning Center Coordinators who work with our pool of Learning Facilitators (also called teachers).
 One coordinator typically assist 15-20 children/families.
 By and large we recruit coordinators from the same community or from our alumni so that besides getting an employment, they also help our mission by becoming a force-multiplier within their "hives".
 Who else will be able to understand and guide us better in this?
 We also establish partnership with as many existing Non Profits and Educational Providers as we can so that our children have access to them when required.

-From our experience of having worked with 7-8 children/families for last several years, some of the challenges that we encountered and which we think will still continue to challenge us are as follows:-
+From our experience of having worked with over 200 children/families for last several years, some of the challenges that we encountered and which we think will still continue to challenge us are as follows:-

 Yes and No!